-threatening or fatal in some circumstances.
+Pulmonary complications may occurse condarily to blood clots (pulmonary emboli), fat deposits (fat emboli), pneumonia, or partial collapse of the lungs after general anesthesia.
+Pulmonary emboli can be life threatening or fatal in some circumstances.
 Inactivity and other conditions may increase the incidence of blood clots traveling to the lungs, causing a major blood clot that may result in death.
 It is important to discuss with your physician any past history of swelling in your legs or blood clots that may contribute to this condition.
 Cardiac complications are a risk with any surgery and anesthesia, even in patients without symptoms.
-If you experience shortness of breath, chest pairs, or unusual heartbeats, seek medical attention immediately.
-Should any of these complications occur, you might require hospitalization and additional treatment.
+If you experience shortness of breath, chest pains, or unusual heartbeats, seek medical attention immediately.
+Should any of these complications occur, you may require hospitalization and additional treatment.

-Venous Thrombosis (Clot) and Sequelae:
+Venous Thrombosis (Clot) and Secuelae:

-Thrombosed veins, which resemble cords, occasionally develop in the area of the breast or around IV sites, and usually resolve without medical or surgical treatment.
+Thrombosed veins, which resemble cords, occasionally develop in the area of the breast or around IV sites and usually resolve without medical or surgical treatment.
 It is important to discuss with your surgeon any birth control pills you are taking.
-Certain high estrogen pills may increase your risk of thrombosed veins, personal history of bleeding and clotting problems may also increase your risk of thrombosed veins.
+Certain high-estrogen pills may increase your risk of thrombosed veins.
+A personal history of bleeding and clotting problems may also increase your risk of thrombosed veins.